What type of massage therapy do you offer?

 When do you work?
 What are your hours?

-I work BY APPOINTMENT five days a week.
-Usually 9 am to 7 pm Tuesday through Friday and 9am to 5pm on Saturday.
+I work BY APPOINTMENT 5 -6 days a week.
+Usually 9 am to 7 pm Monday through Friday and 9am to 3pm on Saturday.
 I do not work on Sundays or Mondays.
 Yes, I can at times take same day appointments, but I appreciate it when you plan ahead for your massage.
 I do have a steady clientele and I do have days that completely book up.
 Since most people work during-the-week, during-the-day my evening and Saturday times fill up fast and first!
 So, it’s always best to book well in advance if you need an evening or Saturday appointment.
 Please understand I am a human being, not a machine, and I do have a physical limit of how many bodies I can posssibly work on in one day.
 I am the receptionist, the therapist, the housekeeper, the bookkeeper, etc. not to mention I am a human being who is also a mother, wife, daughter, sister and friend.

 What form of payment do you take?